naisenyamungai/staffapp/README.md

 There are two tabs: Personal and Business tabs that one should be able to switch between by swiping or touching.
 The page contains and Up button that leads back to the Main Activity.

 ## Setup
-Clone the project and build it locally on Android Studio then run on Android phone or el=mulator
+Clone the project and build it locally on Android Studio then run on Android phone or emulator

 ## Technologies Used